 Time Limits to File Medical Malpractice Claims in Florida

 A medical malpractice claim can be filed within two years from the date the malpractice was discovered or should have been discovered, up to four years from the date of the malpractice.
 Sometimes it is not immediately apparent that malpractice has occurred, such as when foreign objects are left inside a patient after surgery, or a critical diagnosis of cancer is missed or misdiagnosed.
 The time to file a lawsuit can also be extended for up to seven years if the doctor took active steps to keep the patient from discovering the malpractice.
 Additionally, when the malpractice victim is a minor who suffered a birth injury or other malpractice as a child, a case can be brought any time before the child’s eighth birthday, even if the four-year time limit has passed.

 Find Experienced and Dedicated Help after Medical Malpractice in Tampa

-If you believe you or a family member has been the victim of medical malpractice in St. Petersburg or Tampa, contact Masterson, Hoag & Smith for a free case review with a team of experienced and dedicated Tampa medical malpractice lawyers.
+If you believe you or a family member has been the victim of medical malpractice in Tampa, contact Masterson, Hoag & Smith for a free case review with a team of experienced and dedicated Tampa medical malpractice lawyers.